supreeti/MYCAPSTONE/README.md

 # MYCAPSTONE
-My first conferece website
-My second microverse project with my portfolio mobile view.
+My first conference website with  mobile and desktop  view.
 <!-- TABLE OF CONTENTS -->

 # 📗 Table of Contents